|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17327|

 Adopted Planning Policy Documents

-This page provides links to the planning policy documents for Mole Valley, including the Core Strategy, the Mole Valley Local Plan 2000, the Dorking Town Area Action Plan and other relevant policy documents.
+This page provides information and links to Mole Valley's Adopted Planning Policy Documents.
+These include the Core Strategy, the Mole Valley Local Plan 2000, the Dorking Town Area Action Plan and other relevant policy documents.

 Core Strategy: 2009